 - All knowledge you gained about the setting carries over to your next character.

 - Specific information about other characters does not carry over, but if there’s something you’re curious about ask a Director or Story Teller.

-- You retain 50% of your SP!
-You retain 50% of any unspent Service Points you earned and can spend them again immediately on your new character or towards a team pool.
+- Any unspent Service Points you earned can be spent immediately on your new character, saved as normal, or towards a team pool.

-- Every two games you attend earns you the ability to add one endeavor or one threshold to your next character.
-You may not add above a Tier 2 and it may not be an illicit endeavor without Storyteller approval.
+- Every two games you attended earns you the ability to add one endeavor or one threshold to your next character.
+You may not add above a Tier 2 and it may not be a Dark Endeavor without Storyteller approval.

 Living on in memory